koenrane/KR-new-site/content/problem-relaxation-as-a-tactic.md

 Constraints come with costs.
 Sometimes, the costs are worth it.
 In this context, I think the costs are very much worth it.
 Under this implicit framing of the problem, you're [pretty hosed](/the-catastrophic-convergence-conjecture) if you don't get even outer alignment right.

 However, even if the real problem has crazy constraints, that doesn't mean you should immediately tackle the fully constrained problem.
-I think you should often [relax](https://en.wikipedia.org/wiki/Relaxation_\(approximation\)) the problem first: eliminate or weaken constraints until you reach a problem which is still a little confusing, but which you can get some traction on.
+I think you should often [relax](<https://en.wikipedia.org/wiki/Relaxation_(approximation)>) the problem first: eliminate or weaken constraints until you reach a problem which is still a little confusing, but which you can get some traction on.

 > [!quote] [The methodology of unbounded analysis](https://arbital.com/p/unbounded_analysis/)
 >
 > Even if you know an unbounded solution to chess, you might still be 47 years away from a bounded solution.
 But if you can't state a program that solves the problem in principle, you are in some sense confused about the nature of the cognitive work needed to solve the problem.
 If you can't even solve a problem given infinite computing power, you definitely can't solve it using bounded computing power.
 (Imagine Poe trying to write a chess-playing program before he'd had the insight about search trees.)

 Historically, I tend to be too slow to relax research problems.
-On the flipside, _all of my favorite research ideas were directly enabled by problem relaxation_.
+On the flip side, _all of my favorite research ideas were directly enabled by problem relaxation_.
 Instead of just telling you what to do and then having you forget this advice in five minutes, I'm going to paint it into your mind using two stories.

 # Attainable Utility Preservation